thibmonsel/GPUSandbox/README.md

 - Dealt with warp divergence by using CUDA primitives in Interleaved based parallel reduction method.

 **TakeAways** : Used `__shfl_down_sync` that allows the data exchange to be performed between registers, and is more efficient than going through shared memory, which requires a load, a store and an extra register to hold the address.

+# Day 14

+### File `dynamicParallelism.cu`

+**Summary** : Introduction of dynamic parallelism in CUDA.

+**Concepts used** :
+- Launched a simple HelloWorld with dynamic parallelism.

+**TakeAways** : CUDA Dynamic Parallelism allows new GPU kernels to be created and synchronized directly on the GPU.
+The ability to dynamically add parallelism to a GPU application at arbitrary points in a kernel offers exciting new capabilities.